OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-06.md

 ## 2 Kings 6:1

-Now the sons of the prophets said to Elisha,
+The sons of the prophets approached Elisha, saying,
-“Behold now, the place where we are living in your presence is too cramped for us.
+“See now, the place where we dwell under your guidance is too cramped for us.

 ## 2 Kings 6:2

-Please let us go to the Jordan, and each of us take from there a beam,
+Allow us to go to the Jordan, and each of us will take a beam from there,
-and let us make a place there for ourselves where we may live.”
+and let us construct a place there for ourselves where we may reside.”
 So he said, “Go.”

 ## 2 Kings 6:3

-Then one said, “Please be willing to go with your servants.”
+Then one of them said, “Please accompany your servants.”
-And he answered, “I shall go.”
+And he replied, “I shall go.”

 ## 2 Kings 6:4

 So he went with them;
-and when they came to the Jordan, they cut down trees.
+and upon reaching the Jordan, they began cutting down trees.

 ## 2 Kings 6:5